 All reported crimes will be investigated and may become a matter of public record.
-All student conductrelated incident reports are forwarded to the Dean of Student Services for review and potential action.
+All student conduct-related incident reports are forwarded to the Dean of Student Services for review and potential action.
 If assistance is required from the local police agencies or the local fire department, the College Police will contact the appropriate department.
 If a sexual assault or rape should occur, College Police Officers will offer the victim a variety of services and assistance.

-The College Police Department is staffed with sworn police officers and professional staff members to provide law enforcement and public safety services from the hours of 5am though 12:00am, Monday through Saturday including holidays and designated academic breaks.
+The College Police Department is staffed with sworn police officers and professional staff members to provide law enforcement and public safety services.
 Dispatchers are available to answer your calls and inquiries.
 In response to a call for service, the College Police will take the required action, either dispatching an officer to a campus location or asking the informant or victim to report to the College Police Building #22, located in Lot C to receive services or file a crime or incident report.